uberhacker/pantheon-local-drupal-development/README.md

 Open Terminal (MAC/BSD/Linux) or Git Bash (Windows).
 Windows users should run as administrator.

 See [Configure Applications to Always Run as an Administrator](https://technet.microsoft.com/en-us/magazine/ff431742.aspx).

+Although not necessary, if you want to open VirtualBox, you should also run as administrator.

 **Replace *site* with the Pantheon Site Name.**

 > $ git config --global core.autocrlf false  **This step is important**

 > $ git clone https://github.com/uberhacker/pantheon-local-drupal-development.git